Skip to main content

 2. Investigating strategies for sequencing or integrating interventions that are optimal for individuals in the context of phases of disease progression, stages of development, and other characteristics.

-3. Establishing the safety and efficacy of efficacious therapeutic interventions developed for adult populations in children and the elderly, as well as women at various phases of the reproductive cycle (including menarche, the menstrual cycle, all stages of pregnancy, and menopause), while testing targets, target engagement, and/or biomarkers of efficacy specific to these populations.
+3. Establishing the safety and efficacy of therapeutic interventions previously found to be effective in one population and applied to other, understudied populations, such as children, older adults, minoritized populations, and women at various phases of the reproductive cycle (including menarche, the menstrual cycle, all stages of pregnancy, and menopause), while testing targets, target engagement, and/or biomarkers of efficacy specific to these populations.

 4. Running prospective studies of known efficacious interventions to identify moderator variables and objective biomarkers, digital phenotypes, composite biomarkers, and/or multi-modality derived biotypes.